Table of Contents

 Sometimes HIV can cause damage to important parts of the CNS.
 Damage to cells in certain sections of the brain can lead to mild cognitive (thinking) problems including difficulty concentrating, confusion, and memory loss.
-In some cases more severe HIV-associated dementia can occur.
+However, this generally does not happen unless you have had HIV for a long time, have not been taking HIV drugs, or have been living with a very high viral load.
+This can lead to more severe HIV-associated dementia.
 Dementia is a long-lasting condition that can include memory loss, problems with reasoning, and personality changes.

 One of the more common forms of HAND is minor cognitive motor disorder.
 MCMD's symptoms can include a slightly reduced ability to think clearly, remember things, or perform eye-hand coordinated movements.
 MCMD can also include small changes in behavior or mood.
 This disorder is mild and can be mistaken as part of the aging process.
 Approximately one in every three HIV+ people will have symptoms of MCMD.